stelace/stelace.js/README.md

 - `stelaceUserId` - perform the request as the specified user ID, needs specific permissions to do so
 - `stelaceOrganizationId` - perform the request as the specified organization ID, the user must belong to the specified organization; `null` value allowed to remove the global value set by `stelace.setOrganizationId()`

-This `options` object can be included as the last argument for any method:
+This `options` object can be included as the last argument for any method (or second to last when using callbacks):

 ```js
 // Only the category data object